Nondivergence form degenerate linear parabolic equations on the upper half space: Equations with coefficients depending only on the variable

 From this and \eqref{V-osc-est-1}, it follows that

-where $N = N(d,\nu, \alpha, \gamma_1, p_0)>0$.
+where $N = N(d,\nu, \alpha, \gamma_1, \beta_0, p_0)>0$.
 This proves the assertion on the oscillation of $U$.
 The oscillation estimate of $Du$ can be proved similarly using \eqref{os-Dv-18} and \eqref{os-Dw-18}.
 The proof of the lemma is completed. \end{proof}

-We now conclude this subsection by pointing out the following important remark, which can be proved in the same way as Lemma \ref{oscil-lemma-2} with minor modifications. \begin{remark} Under the assumptions as in Lemma \ref{oscil-lemma-2}, and if $\beta_0 \in {(\alpha-1}, \alpha/2]$, it holds that
+We now conclude this subsection by pointing out the following important remark, whose proof can be achieved by following that of Lemma \ref{oscil-lemma-2} with minor modifications. \begin{remark} Under the assumptions as in Lemma \ref{oscil-lemma-2}, and if $\beta_0 \in {(\alpha-1}, \alpha/2]$, it holds that

 where

 \end{remark}